laravel/docs/helpers.md

 <a name="method-blank"></a>
 #### `blank()` {#collection-method}

-The `blank` function returns whether the given value is blank":
+The `blank` function returns whether the given value is "blank":

     // true
     blank('');